fuchsia-br/fargo/README.md

     ./scripts/fx build-zircon
     ./scripts/fx build

 Once this build is complete, clone and build fargo.
+For this you will need a working host Rust installation, most easily installed with [rustup](https://rustup.rs).

     git clone https://fuchsia.googlesource.com/fargo
     cd fargo
-    cargo install --force
+    cargo +nightly install --force

 Fargo uses ssh to communicate between your host computer and either Qemu or a real device to copy build results and execute them.
 For Qemu there is a bit of